stuboydl/unibasic/README.md

 The intention is to continuously improve this by adding formatting and other features along the way.

-Version 0
+Version 0.1.2
-* Imported Mallek's package for Pick for VS Code
-* Updated syntaxes for UniVerse
-* updated README
-* Added [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment and examples.
+* See [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment and examples.
 * See [Changelog.md](https://github.com/stuboydl/unibasic/blob/master/CHANGELOG.md) for more...

 Installation